Rosedale Golf Club

 Rosedale Golf Club is a private golf club in Toronto, founded in 1893 in Moore Park.
 The course hosted the Canadian Open in 1912 and 1928.

 History

 Founded in 1893 in Moore Park as a 9-hole course and moved to Rosedale, Toronto in 1895–1896 on what is now Rosedale Field.
 It was an eighteen hole course on 15 acres/ This location was short-lived as the land was owned by The Scottish Ontario and Manitoba Land Company (founded by William Bain Scarth in 1879) and the area was being acquired to become a residential development called North Rosedale.
 In 1909, the course moved north along the Don River to its current site between the neighbourhoods of Teddington Park to the west, Lawrence Park to the south, The Bridle Path to the east and Hoggs Hollow to the north.

+The club's centennial history was documented in Rosedale: The First 100 Years of Rosedale Golf Club by Jack Batten (1993, ISBN 0-9697736-0-9), with a foreword by Jack Nicklaus.

+Course

+The course is an 18-hole, par-71 layout measuring approximately 6600 yd from the championship tees.
+It features classic Donald Ross characteristics, including undulating greens, strategic bunkering, subtle contours, and integration with the Don River valley terrain.